 Thousands of people dream about moving to San Francisco, but not all of them realize what this city holds in store for them.
 Most of us believe that we will see that breathtaking picture of the city how it is depicted in the series, movies or photos.
-But the reality can seem different when you learn all the pros and cons of living in San Francisco Bay Area from California Movers.
+But the reality can seem different when you learn all the pros and cons of living in San Francisco Bay Area from San Francisco Movers.

 What do we know about San Francisco?
 This is a large city located in the north of the state and facing the Bay.
 However, there are many interesting facts about it too.
 Covering the area of 46.89 square miles and having a population of over 850,000, it is the 2nd most-densely populated large city in the country.
 It has a huge metropolitan area with over 4.6 million people living there and is a hub of the San Jose-San Francisco-Oakland metropolitan area, home to over 8.7 million people.

 The population of the city consists of different races, but still, almost 42% are non-Hispanic white people, over 33% are Asian and over 15% are Latino or Hispanic.
 The Chinese constitute the largest ethnic minority group taking over 21% of the total city population.
 Moreover, the city is incessantly expanding and takes the 20th place among fastest-growing ones.
 It is the only American city where even local residents do not know the exact number of neighborhoods, while the annual increase in population is over 1%.
 At the same time, if previously net domestic migration – the number or in and out-migrants – was almost equal, in 2017 the number of people who wanted to leave has almost doubled.
 However, the percentage of foreign migration is so high that the city still gets more people than loses.
 Another good news is the fact that people who arrive in the city are richer, smarter, and younger according to the analysis by BuildZoom because they have shown a ‘positive income sorting’.